anik0o/VR-rigid-body-animation-based-on-motion-capture-data-/README.md

 This repository shows the animation result based on motion capture data.
-The animation was created using Unity for VR version.
+The VR animation was created using Unity.

 ![Animacja](youtube-video-gif.gif)